Food Safety Law: What does ‘due diligence’ mean in practice?

 SME foodservice businesses should essentially be complying with ‘all reasonable precautions’ if they have set up Safer Food Better Business to the satisfaction of their local EHO.

-For larger multi-site foodservice businesses with their own policies and procedures in place the complexities multiply.
+For larger multi-site foodservice businesses with their own policies, procedures and kitchen records and formats in place the complexities multiply.
 Whether the experience promised by the brand is delivered consistently across all outlets depends on the consistent application of group policies and procedures – hundreds or even thousands of staff, undertaking dozens of daily tasks that add up to optimised service and safety.

 Food safety law – demonstrate compliance